abszer/Homepage-Dashboard/README.md

 - Implementing basic API functionality and data to DOM
 - Styling the app and fixing bugs

 For the majority of the development of this app, everything went smoothly and according to plan.
 However, one of the trickiest portions of this app was creating a way for the 'get' functions to not only call the APIs but to post the data returned inside of the AJAX function reapetedly.
-This approach was not ideal, but I was not able to develop a way to separate the 'get' and 'set' functions due to the asynchronous nature of obtaining the API data.
+The solution I developed is not ideal, but I was not able to create a way to separate the 'get' and 'set' functions due to the asynchronous nature of obtaining the API data.
 In future versions, I would like to utilize **sessionStorage** to limit the number of times I make a calls to any of the APIs.